elfry2/daru/README.md

 A script to easily set up a terminal that aims to be at least better than the default.

 ## Installation
-DO NOT EXECUTE anything found on this page unless you understand what it does, and you are sure that it does only what you want it to do.
+DO NOT EXECUTE anything found on this page unless you understand what it does and you are sure that it does only what you want it to do.

 To install daru, execute
 ```bash